-To this end, the competent Parent Company departments and the Subsidiaries must report to the Corporate Affairs and Consultancy Department on a quarterly basis on transactions with ISP Related Parties and Associated Entities of the Group completed in the reference period.
+To this end, the competent Parent Company departments and the Subsidiaries must report respectively to the Corporate Bodies and Corporate Affairs Head Office Department and to the M&A and Group's Shareholdings Head Office Department on a quarterly basis on transactions with ISP Related Parties and Associated Entities of the Group completed in the reference period.
 The Report is also acquired from Subsidiaries of Intesa Sanpaolo who are not subject to management and coordination.

-9.2 The Report must include all transactions concluded during the period that are classified as Transactions of Lesser Significance and Transactions of Greater Significance, even if exempt from decision-making procedures, as well as all transactions that were subject to the special decision-making procedure pursuant to section 8.
+9.2 The Report must include all transactions concluded during the period that are classified as Transactions of Lesser Significance and Transactions of Greater Significance, even if exempt from decision-making procedures, as well as all transactions that were subject to the special decision-making procedure.